Code-Institute-Submissions/favorite_band/readme.md

 # Band Website - Pink Floyd

-## Favorite Band - Pink Floyd
+## Milstone Project #1 - Pink Floyd

-One or two paragraphs providing an overview of your project.
-Essentially, this part is your sales pitch.
+The milestone project of creating a band website for a 60's band was a joy!
+I love that era of rock and I hope it shows that Pink Floyd is one of my absolute favorites.
+This milestone project was created using Visual Studio Code.
+Rock on!🎧

 ### UX